tytydraco/yessleep/out/A_new_me_A_better_me.md

 “I don’t know,” I said.
 “We have to go back further.”

-Finally, Miki gave up and handed me the flip comb back.
+Finally, Miki gave up and handed me the switchblade comb back.
 I shook my head.
 You had to push two buttons at once to open it.
 So I did.